ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 There are two backup types: [Logical backup](../../../../client-api/operations/maintenance/backup/backup#logical-backup-or-simply-backup) (or simply "Backup") and [Snapshot](../../../../client-api/operations/maintenance/backup/backup#snapshot).

-* A Logical backup is a compressed JSON dump of database contents, including documents and other data.
+* A logical backup is a compressed JSON dump of database contents, including documents and other data.
 * A SnapShot is a binary image of the [database and journals](../../../../server/storage/directory-structure#storage--directory-structure) at a given point-in-time.
    * Using Snapshots is available only for _Enterprise subscribers_.